-Located between the islands of North Seymour and Baltra, this reef of coral and rocks (the result of an uprising) is only 160 meters across at its narrowest width.
-This island is home to one of the largest populations of sea lions and is also home to many shorebirds.
+Located between the islands of North Seymour and Baltra, this reef of coral and rocks (the result of an oceanic plate uplift) is only 160 meters across at its narrowest width.
+This island is home to one of the largest populations of sea lions, and many shorebirds including the lava gull - the rarest seagull in the World.
 There have been occasional reports of Orcas feeding on sea lions at this site.
-This is also home to the lava gull, the rarest seagull in the World.

 Naturalist's briefing on the next day's activities followed by dinner on your cruise ship.

-Dry landing on the northern part of the Islet.
+Begin this tour with a dry landing on the northern part of the Islet.
 The walk begins with an impressive cactus forest surrounded by land and marine iguanas; as we reach its highest point, be on the lookout for tropicbirds and a bachelor sea lion colony.
-In South Plaza there is a large colony of the smaller sized land iguanas.
+In South Plaza, there is a large colony of the smaller sized land iguanas.
 The population is approximately 300 individuals.
 They feed on all kinds of vegetation, but during the dry season survive on the fruits and flowers of Opuntia cacti.
-Due to their proximity with marine iguanas, where we will encounter the one and only Galapagos hybrid iguana.
+Enjoy an encounter with the one and only Galapagos hybrid iguana.

 Wet landing.
 Located in the southeastern part of the Galapagos, Santa Fe island was formed from an uplift instead than a volcanic origin, this is why is mostly flat.
 There are some theories which assure this could be the oldest island in the Archipielago.
 Santa Fe is the home of a number of endemic species like the Galapagos Hawk, Galapagos snake, Galapagos mockingbird, rice rats and one of the two species of lands Iguanas of the islands.
 After disembarkation in the beautiful and clear waters you will be in contact with one of the many sea lion colonies.
 Along the trail many salt bushes can be seen as well giant Pickly pear cactus, gigantism is a characteristic of oceanic islands.
 There are great possibilities of snorkeling with playful sea lions and tropical fish.

-A dinghy ride along the shores of tuff-stone layers takes guests to Cerro Brujo’s white coraline beach (wet landing).
-The beach is a large expanse, great for walking, with rewarding birdwatching with good views of seabirds like blue-footed boobies, Nazca boobies, herons, frigate birds, and more shore birds.
+A dinghy ride along the shores of tuff-stone layers takes guests to Cerro Brujo’s white coralline beach (wet landing).
+The beach is a large expanse, great for walking, with rewarding bird watching with good views of seabirds like blue-footed boobies, Nazca boobies, herons, frigate birds, and more shore birds.
 Also, look out for Galápagos sea lions.
-Highlights ashore include the Chatham (San Cristóbal) mockingbird, Chatham lava lizard; both species are endemic to this island, and seen nowhere else in the Galápagos.
-These are the same shores that Charles Darwin walked upon, back in September 1835, as San Cristóbal was the first island where he set foot in the Galápagos.
+Highlights ashore include the Chatham (San Cristóbal) mockingbird, Chatham lava lizard; both species are endemic to this island and seen nowhere else in the Galápagos.
+Charles Darwin walked back in September 1835, as San Cristóbal was the first island where he set foot in the Galápagos upon, these same shores.